 Konstantin Khrapko, Ph.D.

 Professor of Biology

-Mitochondria are cellular organelles responsible for ATP production as well as many other cellular processes, from calcium homeostasis to apoptosis.
-Mitochondria are the only animal organelle that carries its own genome, mtDNA. mtDNA suffers high levels of somatic mutations which are suspected of being involved in aging and carcinogenesis.
-We are studying mutations in mtDNA and their effects on cellular physiology, aging and disease.
+Mitochondria are cellular organelles responsible for ATP production as well as the control of many other cellular processes, from ion homeostasis to apoptosis.
+Mitochondria are the only organelle that carries its own genome, (mitochondrial DNA, mtDNA).
+Progressive accumulation of mutations in mtDNA is believed to be involved in both aging and disease (e.g., cancer development).
+My lab seeks to better characterize how mutations in mtDNA arise, as well as their impact on cellular physiology.
 We also use mtDNA mutations to trace mtDNA lineages and to study human evolution.

 Cellular energy status is a critical checkpoint for the health and maintenance of tissues.
-The Crane lab studies age-associated muscle wasting (sarcopenia) as well as mitotic cell aging in the context of energy metabolism using transgenic and knockout mice.
-The overall goal of the lab is to develop therapies that mitigate chronological aging and promote function and independence in our aging population.
+My lab studies age-associated muscle wasting (sarcopenia) as well as mitotic cell aging in the context of energy metabolism using transgenic and knockout mice.
+The overall goal of our work is to develop new therapies that mitigate chronological aging, thereby promoting sustained tissue function in our aging population.